How to Create an Internal Knowledge Base: A Complete Guide

 So, how do you start with customization?

-For starters, you need to be careful of the fonts, themes, and designs you use in your knowledge base.
-If gone wrong, they can negatively impact the aesthetic appeal of the platform.
+For starters, you need to be careful of the fonts, themes and designs you use in your knowledge base.
+If they go wrong, they can negatively impact the platform’s aesthetic appeal.
 A safe way out would be to keep things minimal and brand-aligned.

 You can also use CSS to modify the layout of your knowledge base and set up a custom domain that adds to its authenticity.